Humanist photography: Characteristics

 Typically humanist photographers harness the photograph's combination of description and emotional affect to both inform and move the viewer, who may identify with the subject; their images are appreciated as continuing the pre-war tradition of photo reportage as social or documentary records of human experience.
 It is praised for expressing humanist values such as empathy, solidarity, sometimes humor, and mutual respect of cameraperson and subject in recognition of the photographer, usually an editorial freelancer, as auteur on a par with other artists.

 Developments in technology supported these characteristics.
-The Ermanox with its fast and lenses (6 cm x 4.5 cm format, 1924) and the 35mm Leica, 1925) camera, miniaturized and portable, had become available by the end of the 1920s, followed by the medium-format Rolleiflex (1929), and the 35mm Contax (1936).
-They revolutionized the practice of documentary photography and reportage by enabling the photographer to shoot quickly and unobtrusively in all conditions, to seize the "decisive moment" which Cartier-Bresson defined as "the whole essence, in the confines of one single photograph, of some situation that was in the process of unrolling itself before my eyes" and thus support Cornell Capa's notion of "concerned photography", described as "work committed to contributing to or understanding humanity's well-being".
+The Ermanox with its fast and lenses (6cm x 4.5cm format, 1924) and the 35mm Leica, 1925) camera, miniaturised and portable, had become available by the end of the 1920s.
+The medium-format Rolleiflex of 1929, allowed surreptitious shooting from the waist without looking directly at the subject.
+The 35mm Contax (1936) revolutionised the practice of documentary photography and reportage by enabling the photographer to shoot quickly and unobtrusively in all conditions, to seize images à la sauvette ("images on the run," rendered elsewhere as the "decisive moment") capturing what Cartier-Bresson defined as "the whole essence, in the confines of one single photograph, of some situation that was in the process of unrolling itself before my eyes" and in support of Cornell Capa's notion of "concerned photography", described as "work committed to contributing to or understanding humanity's well-being".